 If there’s something that you desperately want that you can’t find, remember that you can always order online.

 Bartering in Turkey

 A common superstition among Turkish stallholders is that if the first customer of the day doesn’t buy anything, the rest of the day won’t go well!

 Over the last decade we’ve successfully built a fantastic network of expats who’ve made the move, and experts that have helped make it possible.
 This means we can offer guidance and advice for every step of your buying journey.
-To read more about how to make a success of your purchase in Turkey, download your free copy of the Turkey Property Guide (INSERT LINK) today, or contact the Resource Centre of 020 7898 0549.
+To read more about how to make a success of your purchase in Turkey, download your free copy of the Turkey Buying Guide today, or contact the Resource Centre on 020 7898 0549.